fmcistired/To-Do-List---Pomodoro-Timer/README.md

 ## Description

-This is a simple to-do list project named "FMC To-Do List" with basic HTML, CSS, and JavaScript functionality.
+This is a simple to-do list project with basic HTML, CSS, and JavaScript functionality.
 The project allows users to add, check, and remove tasks.

 ## Table of Contents